“I've never felt so positive about my future" says former homeless man from Hemel as he joins charity sleep out

-Former homeless man from Hemel Hempstead braves sleeping outdoors again for charity event
+Former homeless man from Hemel Hempstead braves sleeping outdoors for charity event

 The annual charity event will be held on Friday, November 25